JonathanC13/python_ref/Structures/ok.md

 **decrement (wait):**

 ```
-	sem_wait(&bin_sem);// decrement by 1, if sem is 0 then it is blocked here
+	sem_wait(&bin_sem);// decrement by 1, if sem is <= 0 then it is blocked here
 ```

 **increment (signal):**

 ```
-	sem_post(&bin_sem); // increment by 1, if 0 it may unblock for another thread or process
+	sem_post(&bin_sem); // increment by 1, if > 0 it may unblock another thread or process
 ```

-2. If across multiple files.
+2. If across multiple files, but still same process (program).
 Include the file and use 'extern sem_t semaphore'

   c ++
   Main file: